 Welcome to the second installment of VMAC’s three-part blog series centered around Cullen Diesel, the Detroit Diesel and MTU distributor for BC.
 Cullen Diesel mechanics are factory trained and certified in Detroit Diesel and Mercedes engines, and often work in challenging and remote locations in the logging, marine, mining, and industrial sectors.

 Dennis Miskow, Branch Manager of Cullen Diesel’s Vancouver Island, BC operations took some time to speak with VMAC about Cullen’s fleet, and his decision to choose a Mercedes-Benz 4×4 Sprinter in Part 1 of the Van Series Air Compressor blog.
-In Part 2 of the series, Dennis explains why he chose a VMAC UNDERHOOD40 Van Series Air Compressor (VR40) instead of a gas drive air compressor, what he likes about the VR40, and his advice to anyone considering a VMAC UNDERHOOD for their commercial van upfit.
+In Part 2 of the series, Dennis explains why he chose an UNDERHOOD™ 40 Van Series Air Compressor instead of a gas drive air compressor, what he likes about the UNDERHOOD™, and his advice to anyone considering an UNDERHOOD™ for their commercial van upfit.

-Selecting A Van Air Compressor: UNDERHOOD or Gas Drive?
+Selecting A Van Air Compressor: UNDERHOOD™ or Gas Drive?

 When it was time to upgrade an aging service truck, Dennis Miskow ended up choosing a Mercedes-Benz 4×4 Sprinter van.
 Next, he planned the upfit with Sterling Fleet Outfitters, a commercial van and truck equipment upfit company.
 Dennis was pleased to find this upfitter was very experienced in cargo van upfits and had plenty of options specifically designed for Cullen’s Sprinter van.
 When it came time to choose the air compressor, Dennis took the time to reflect on the performance of Cullen Diesel’s current gas drive air compressor.